Jodie Dallas: Controversy

 Jodie Dallas was one of the first regular gay characters on American television.
-Sources frequently identify him as the first, but that distinction actually belongs to Peter Panama of the short-lived 1972 series The Corner Bar.
+Sources frequently identify him as the first, but that distinction actually belongs to Peter Panama played by Vincent Schiavelli of the short-lived 1972 series The Corner Bar.
 Religious organizations were appalled by Soap before it aired based on reports of its contents, including its gay character and also its treatment of such subjects as adultery and impotence.
 Donald Wildmon of the National Federation for Decency mounted a letter-writing campaign, which in conjunction with similar campaigns mounted by more mainstream religious organization like the National Council of Churches, the United States Catholic Conference, the United Church of Christ, the Christian Life Conference of the Southern Baptist Convention and the United Methodist Church, generated an estimated 20,000 to 32,000 pieces of mail before the series ever aired.

 "Oh, you wear that belted!"
 Jodie and his mother Mary, after she discovers him wearing her dress.
 Gay groups were concerned that Jodie would reflect negatively on gay people.